securefederatedai/openfl/docs/install.rst

 Installation
 =====================

-Depending on how you want to set up Open Federated Learning (|productName|), choose one of the following installation procedure.
+Depending on how you want to set up |productName|, choose one of the following installation procedure.

 .. toctree::